 Dragana Jagusic, MA

-Dragana Jagusic (Jahnava Lila dd) is a head librarian and a teacher assistant for Introduction to Philosophy and Theories and Methods in the Study of Religion courses.
-She also teaches on-site Bhakti Shastri Sri Isopanisad and the Disciples Course.
-She holds a Master’s degree in Philosophy and Comparative Religion from the University of Zagreb.
+Dragana Jagusic (Jahnava Lila Dasi) is the head librarian, a tutor for the Introduction to Western Philosophy course and the Bhakti Shastri modules online and on-site.
+She holds an MA in Philosophy and Comparative Religion from the University of Zagreb.
 She has Bhakti-Shastri, TTC 1 & 2 and BS TTC certificates from Bhaktivedanta College.

 Krishna Kshetra Dasa, PhD

 Krishna Kshetra dasa (Dr. Kenneth R. Valpey) holds a B.A. in Religious Studies from the University of California, Santa Barbara, an M.A. in Religious Studies from Graduate Theological Union, Berkeley, an M.St. in the Study of Religion from Oxford University, and a D.Phil.
 (Ph.D.) from Oxford University (2004) for his thesis on Caitanya Vaisnava image worship.
-He has taught at the University of Florida, the Chinese University of Hong Kong, the University of Pula (Croatia), and (since its inception) Bhaktivedanta College in Belgium, where he has taught a module on the Caitanya-caritamrita to third-year College students since 2007.
+He has taught at the University of Florida, the Chinese University of Hong Kong, the University of Pula (Croatia), and (since its inception) Bhaktivedanta College in Belgium, he has taught a module on the Caitanya-caritamrita to third-year College students since 2007.
 He also teaches other courses at BC, and serves as the Dean of Studies.
 In addition to various published articles and his published doctoral thesis, he is now collaborating with Radhika Ramana dasa (Dr. Ravi M. Gupta) on a pair of books on the Bhagavata Purana, to be published by Columbia University Press, New York.
 He is a permanent Research Fellow of the Oxford Centre for Hindu Studies.

 Ana Knez, MA